f5devcentral/f5-agility-labs-nginx/docs/class10/module7/lab2/lab2.rst

    .. image:: ../pictures/lab2/send.png
       :align: center

-.. note :: Congratulation, you configured your API Gateway to validate JWT token from Keycloak.
+.. note :: Congratulations, you configured your API Gateway to validate JWT token from Keycloak.